theflockers/release-bundles/tasks/managed/populate-release-notes/README.md

-# populate-release-notes-images
+# populate-release-notes

-Tekton task to populate the releaseNotes.content.images key in the data.json file.
+Tekton task to populate fields of the releaseNotes  key in the data.json file.
 It will update the data.json in place so that downstream tasks relying on the releaseNotes data can use it.
 Additionally, it outputs a result with the path to a file containing data used in component SBOM generation.